 Bank of America® Customized Cash Rewards credit card last updated on June 6, 2022

 What to look for in a balance transfer card

 As you compare balance transfer credit cards on our list and elsewhere, make sure to check for the following features and benefits:

-- Ongoing APR: Even if you qualify for a card with an interest-free introductory period, make sure to compare interest rates and how they stack up, since your rate will eventually reset once your zero percent APR offer is over.
+- Ongoing APR: Even if you qualify for a card with an interest-free introductory period, make sure to compare interest rates and how they stack up since your rate will eventually reset once your 0 percent APR offer is over.

-- Balance transfer fee: Many balance transfer cards charge a balance transfer fee that is typically equal to 3 or 5 percent of your balance.
-Paying this fee may be well worth it in terms of interest savings, but you should try to avoid it if you can.
+- Balance transfer fee: Paying the fee may be well worth it in terms of interest savings, but you should try to avoid it if you can.

-- Time limits: Some zero percent APR credit cards only extend zero interest offers to balances transferred within a short amount of time, usually 60 days.
+- Time limits: Some 0 percent APR credit cards extend 0 interest offers only to balances transferred within a short amount of time, usually 60 days.
 Make sure to check for these limits before you apply.

 - Other limitations: Many cards in this category let you avoid interest on balance transfers and purchases, but not all do.
 Make sure you know your personal preference before you pick a card and apply.